Introduction

 We know that creating an appealing resume is a tough task.

-You definitely don't want a piece of paper define your dream job chances.
+You definitely don't want a piece of paper to define your dream job chances.

-To solve this problem, we have a come up a with a unique session for you.
+To solve this problem, we have come up with a unique session for you.

-Why not get your resume reviewed directly with an interviewer from your target companies?
+⚡Why not get your resume reviewed directly by an interviewer from your target companies?

-Using this 30 minute session, you can get a genuine & detailed feedback from real-life interviewers.
+Using this 30 minute session, you can get genuine & detailed feedback from real-life interviewers.

 Clearing the resume screening round is not enough.

-You and your resume needs to clear one more phase - resume interview round.
+You and your resume need to clear one more phase - the resume interview round.

-This is the reason why, we at Preplaced provide resume round mock interviews for everyone, whether it is a fresher who has just completed college and is looking to start their career or a veteran with years of experience trying to leap ahead in their career.
+⭐At Preplaced, we provide resume round mock interviews for everyone, whether it is a fresher who has just completed college or a veteran with years of experience.

 You can take a resume round mock interview to understand common questions on your projects and how to answer them effectively.